ESLI Trinity Western University

 Cheating has many forms.
 The following are some examples of cheating:

 ESLi and TWU condemn ALL forms of cheating.
 If a student has been found to have cheated, the teacher will determine the consequences, such as receiving a reduced grade or a zero for the assignment.
-If a student cheats multiple times, he or she may face more serious consequences which will be determined by the academic administrator.
+If a student cheats multiple times, he or she may face more serious consequences which will be determined by a Director.
 In the advanced department, such consequences will include expulsion from the program after the third plagiarism offence.

 Requirements for students to progress: